backbonecabal/ycabal-docs/docs.any.sender/coreClient/README.md

 ### relay (tx: RelayTransaction) : Promise<RelayTransactionReceipt>

-Informs the any.sender service to relay the provided [transaction](../relayTransaction.md).
+Informs the Backbone Cabal service to relay the provided [transaction](../relayTransaction.md).

 Returns a [receipt](../relayReceipt.md) signed by the receipt signer address.
 The client library verifies that the provided signature matches the receipt signer provided in the constructor.